Yale-BIM/f21-assignments/assignment-2/README.md

 Shutter's body has 5 key links ("base_link", "shoulder_link", "biceps_link",
 "forearm_link", and "wrist_link") and 4 revolute [joints](http://wiki.ros.org/urdf/XML/joint).
 The joints are implemented in the real robot with [dynamixel MX-64M and MX-28M motors](http://www.robotis.us/dynamixel/).
-These motors count with magnetic encoders that provide the arbotix driver an estimate of their current position.
+These motors have magnetic encoders that provide the arbotix driver an estimate of their current position.

 Each joint in the robot connects two links: